 Is high AMH always good?

-No. Very high AMH is most often associated with polycystic ovary syndrome, which is itself a leading cause of anovulation and subfertility.8 Elevated AMH in PCOS reflects a large pool of small antral follicles, not a fertility advantage.
+No. A very high AMH is most often associated with polycystic ovary syndrome, which is itself a leading cause of anovulation and subfertility.8 If your AMH is elevated and you have PCOS, your number reflects a large pool of small antral follicles, not a fertility advantage.
 The 2023 international PCOS guideline accepts elevated AMH as an alternative to ultrasound for confirming polycystic ovarian morphology, but only alongside another Rotterdam criterion.8

 What is the difference between AMH and FSH?

 AMH is produced by your growing follicles and reflects the supply side — how many follicles you have.
 FSH is produced by your pituitary and reflects the demand side — how hard your brain is working to recruit a follicle.
-As reserve declines, AMH falls and FSH rises.
-AMH is more stable across the cycle; FSH varies day to day and is typically measured early in the cycle (day 2-4).3,4
+As your reserve declines, your AMH falls and your FSH rises.
+Your AMH is more stable across your cycle; your FSH varies day to day and is typically measured early in your cycle (day 2-4).3,4

 Can AMH predict when I will go through menopause?

-In research populations, AMH correlates with age at menopause — but at the individual level, prediction is imprecise.
-The 2020 ASRM committee opinion notes that AMH is a useful research tool for menopausal timing but is not accurate enough to base individual planning on a single value.4
+In research populations, AMH correlates with age at menopause — but at your individual level, prediction is imprecise.
+The 2020 ASRM committee opinion notes that AMH is a useful research tool for menopausal timing but is not accurate enough for you to base your individual planning on a single value.4

 Supporting Your Fertility with FertilitySmart

 Whatever your AMH result is telling you, the practical question is how to support the eggs you have.
-Nutrients such as CoQ10, folate, vitamin D, and omega-3 fatty acids play documented roles in oocyte and overall reproductive health, particularly in women with diminished ovarian reserve.9,11,12
+Nutrients such as CoQ10, folate, vitamin D, and omega-3 fatty acids play documented roles in your oocyte and overall reproductive health, and the evidence is strongest if you have diminished ovarian reserve.9,11,12

-At FertilitySmart, we offer both fertility supplements for women and fertility supplements for men formulated with CoQ10, folic acid, vitamin D, vitamin E, zinc, and other evidence-supported nutrients discussed in this guide.
-Explore our range of evidence-based fertility supplements formulated with the nutrients most relevant to ovarian and reproductive health.
+At FertilitySmart, we offer you both fertility supplements for women and fertility supplements for men formulated with CoQ10, folic acid, vitamin D, vitamin E, zinc, and other evidence-supported nutrients discussed in this guide.
+Explore our range and choose the formula that fits where you are on your fertility journey.

 Related Reading